AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 ..
 To do this, we need to run the simulation sequentially and with the configurator set to add static routes.

 All four configurator's would create the same xml file, so we just dump one of them.
-The ``GenerateConfiguratorConfig`` configuration in omnetpp.ini can be used for this purpose:
+The ``GenerateNetworkConfiguration`` configuration in omnetpp.ini can be used for this purpose:

 .. **TODO** RoutesAndAddresses.xml/AddressesAndRoutes.xml

 .. literalinclude:: ../omnetpp.ini
-   :start-at: GenerateConfiguratorConfig
+   :start-at: GenerateNetworkConfiguration
    :end-at: Routes
    :language: ini

-The ``AddressesAndRoutes.xml`` file is used by all network configurators in the parallel simulation:
+The ``network-configuration.xml`` file is used by all network configurators in the parallel simulation:

 ..
 TODO